Framework Film

 Research Notes

 The Marketing Helix is a conceptual model derived from observed patterns in customer behavior across digital and AI-mediated environments.
 Its claims are descriptive and structural rather than empirical in the laboratory sense.
-Supporting observations include documented non-linear customer journeys in digital commerce research, behavioral economics findings on trust as a prerequisite for decision engagement, and the growing body of work on zero-click and AI-mediated search behavior that surfaces brands without traditional awareness-stage contact.
+Supporting observations include documented non-linear customer journeys in digital commerce research, which record customers entering, pausing, and returning rather than advancing in sequence, behavioral economics findings on trust as a prerequisite for decision engagement, and the growing body of work on zero-click and AI-mediated search behavior that surfaces brands without traditional awareness-stage contact.

 The model is intentionally agnostic about specific channels, industries, or budget scales.
 It describes conditions, not tactics.
 The forces it identifies: trust, relevance, and timing: are not novel discoveries; each has been studied extensively in consumer psychology, decision science, and marketing theory.
 What The Marketing Helix contributes is a structural account of their interaction: the claim that these three conditions must be present simultaneously and above their respective thresholds for alignment to occur, and that their accumulation over time is the primary mechanism through which brand authority is built in fragmented, multi-touch environments.
 For applied uses of the framework, see Applications and Core Principles.